 We are all part of the problem, so we can all be part of the solution!
 Since the causes of climate change are deeply rooted in our way of living, change needs to happen on all levels in society.
 From the governments setting the right direction, all the way to end consumers who choose what to purchase.
 In the middle, companies should align with the global goals, and provide products and services which are truly sustainable and don’t harm the planet.

-What should they actually do?
+What should companies actually do?

 The first step is to understand how the company is contributing to climate change.
 The best way to do this is to analyze its operations and find out where greenhouse gas (GHG) emissions arise (in production, from energy consumption, or in the value chain?), and quantify the impact on the climate.
 GoClimate helps companies follow the international reporting standard to accurately measure the GHG emissions.